-Please include your contact information (an email address that you check regularly) so our competition staff can reach you during the event with our decision.
+If you have submitted a successful petition up to the CJC, please contact us and include the successful petition information via wcsinkorea@gmail.com.
+For petitions down, please include your contact information (an email address that you check regularly) so our competition staff can reach you during the event with our decision.
 Our chief judge will review your petition and approve or deny your request.
 Our competition staff will notify you as soon as possible of the decision.
 You should be prepared to compete in the original division if your petition is denied.